mattvarghese/PixelTracker/README.md

 * it would be nice to parse more headers and metadata from the request.
 * it would be nice to log to a database rather than to a text file.

 These are all enhancements you can build on top of this.
-But this is just a barebones PixelTracker :)
+This piece of code is intended as a barebones PixelTracker to demonstrate how one can leverage an ASP.NET module to do this.

 Cheers!